Diego Aguirre: Managerial career

-He returned to Al Rayyan for a second spell in July 2019.
-In his first season, the club finished second in the league without to win any trophies, also the team were eliminated in the AFC Champions League play-off round.
-During Aguirre's second season as head coach, he saw some of his top players leaving the club, Hamid Ismail, Sebastián and Tabata, after a poor run of results in their first matches, Aguirre announced on the media that he would be leaving the club by mutual agreement, he was linked to São Paulo on 6 October 2020, He left the club after the disappointing draw against Al-Arabi on 11 December.
-One week later, Aguirre replaced by French coach Laurent Blanc.
+Aguirre returned to Al Rayyan for a second spell in July 2019.
+In his first season, the club finished second in the league without to win any trophies, being also eliminated in the AFC Champions League play-off round.

+During Aguirre's second season as head coach, he saw key players Hamid Ismail, Sebastián Soria and Rodrigo Tabata leaving the club, and after a poor run of results in their first matches, he announced on the media that he would be leaving the club by mutual agreement.
+He was linked to São Paulo in October 2020, and officially left the club after the disappointing draw against Al-Arabi on 11 December, being later replaced by French coach Laurent Blanc.

 On 19 June 2021, Aguirre returned to Brazil and Internacional, after replacing Miguel Ángel Ramírez.
 He left the club on a mutual agreement on 15 December, after missing out a Copa Libertadores spot in the last round.

+On 30 May 2022, Aguirre switched teams and countries again after being named in charge of Liga MX side Cruz Azul.
+He was sacked on 21 August, after a 7–0 loss to Club América.

+On 11 March 2023, Aguirre replaced Julio César Cáceres at the helm of Club Olimpia in Paraguay.
+He was dismissed on 20 July, after a poor league campaign.

+On 6 August 2023, Aguirre returned to Brazil and became Santos' third permanent head coach of the season.
+He was sacked on 15 September, after four defeats in just five matches, and returned to Peñarol after 12 years on 21 November.